Taskeract Taskeract

 Sessions That Travel

-On the Pro add-on, every saved checkpoint is available from any device on your account and from anyone in your organization.
+With session sync, every saved checkpoint is available from any device on your account and from anyone in your organization.
 Open the same session from another machine - or from a teammate's machine - and the timeline arrives: checkpoint titles and descriptions, the agent's conversation history, and the recording, with the workspace materialized at the latest saved checkpoint.
 New checkpoints saved on any device flow into the others continuously.

 The team angle is the strongest one: when you review a pull request, you can open the actual session that wrote it and see the agent's full conversation, the timeline of decisions, and the recording.
 When you pick up an issue someone else started, the agent picker shows their existing session as a one-click attach.
 See Opening a Session from Anywhere for the full flow.